ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 This policy applies to all MoJ employees, contractors, and agency staff using MoJ IT systems.

 -   All users must be made aware of this policy and receive appropriate security awareness training.
--   Annural refresher training is mandatory.
+-   Annual refresher training is mandatory.

 ## 3. Breaches of Policy or Security